-From Netflix to Spotify to perhaps even the newspaper, many of the services we use on a daily basis are set up as monthly subscriptions.
+From Netflix to Spotify to perhaps even the newspaper, many of the services we use on a daily basis are paid for by way of a monthly subscription.

-“A lot of us are dying in the wallet from the $10 cut,” the savings guru says.
+“A lot of us are dying in the wallet from the $10 cut,” Clark says.
 “You know what the $10 cuts are?
-Those are the monthly subscriptions we’re signing up for here, there and everywhere and they’re called the $10 cuts because we’re slowly bleeding our wallet dry.”
+Those are the monthly subscriptions we’re signing up for here, there and everywhere.
+They’re called the $10 cuts because we’re slowly bleeding our wallet dry.”

-Think about it for a moment.
-Cutting a $10 monthly service saves you $120 over a year and declutters your budget!
+Think about that for a moment: Cutting just one $10 monthly service from your budget can save $120 over a year!

-In this article, we’re going to look at some ways to manage your subscriptions and hopefully save you money by cutting the ones you no longer use.
+In this article, we’re going to look at some ways to manage your subscriptions so you can save money by cutting the ones you no longer use.

 Because I hadn’t used the service in a number of months, Secret Flying sent me a notification telling me that they had canceled my automatic payments.

-But very few companies will actually end unused or underused subscriptions and will continue to siphon money from your account!
+The truth is that very few companies will actually end unused or underused subscriptions.
+Instead, most of them will continue to siphon money from your account!
 That’s why it’s important to take inventory regularly.

 “When you see one of those monthly subscriptions, think about it: Do you watch it?
 Do you go there?” he says.
 “If it’s no longer of value to you, cancel that subscription!”